 Issa sings lead and backing vocals, plays acoustic rhythm guitar and drums.
 Michael plays two overlaid electric guitar picking riffs and the bass guitar.
 Lyn Dobson plays the flute.

 Aduna Momana Woor – (Life Betrays You) – This is a homage to Issa’s cousin, Zale Seck, who gave Issa his first lessons in music.
 Life betrayed Zale, because never knew his own father – who died before he was born – but whose name he is known by to this day.

 Issa sings lead and backing vocals, plays rhythm guitar and riffs on 12-string acoustic guitar, and plays the tombak and mbeung mbeung hand drums.
 Michael plays yoomba shakers, maracas, chimes, finger cymbals, bass guitar, and three additional acoustic lead, rhythm and riff guitar parts.

 Hommage Aux Artistes Senegalais – Issa sings this homage to all Senegalese musical artistes, including El Hadji Doudou Ndiaye Rose, El Hadji Vieux Sing Faye, Papa Ndiaga Mbaye, Ndogo Lo, and Musa Afia Ngum.

 Issa sings and plays acoustic guitar.
 Michael plays 12-string guitar, pedal harp and bass guitar.

 • All the work-in-progress songs are available to listen to on a SoundCloud playlist.

-• The finished Album will be available to purchase in Q1, 2017, initially via iTunes.
+• The Album is expected to be completed and made available in December 2017, initially via iTunes.

 • A Vinyl album with hand-painted cover artwork created by Issa will follow.